PCB 3D Circuit Design Software Helps You Build Advanced Products

 In the past, electrical engineers were forced to devise their own methods for avoiding board-to-board and component-to-component interference.
-3D design rule checks (DRC) were often accomplished using Visio Drawings of tallest component outlines, converted to Millars, which were then compared manually.
+3D board design rule checks (DRC) were often accomplished using Visio Drawings of tallest component outlines, converted to Millars, which were then compared manually.

 Design schedules have become compressed over time, and new products have much more advanced feature sets.
 In addition, creating meaningful user experiences demands a sleek enclosure that cleanly fits around your board and components.
 PCB 3D design software is the best way to ensure your circuit board layout and components satisfy your mechanical constraints as you create your PCB.

 Checking your design in 3D is all about verifying clearances, tolerances, and fit to your enclosure.
 If your circuit board passes your basic measurement checks, your mechanical team can then do a 3D analysis to ensure that none of the components interfere with any mechanical elements, other components, or other PCBs.

 Working with a rules-driven design platform like Altium Designer helps automate these tasks within your printed circuit board design tools.
 Rather than exporting to a different application to check clearances and animate your board, you can complete these tasks quickly with the 3D PCB layout features in Altium Designer.

 - Modern designers need MCAD and ECAD design features to get a new product correct.
 Your MCAD design tools should be accessible alongside your standard circuit board design features.

 - When your MCAD tools instantly import your layout into a 3D view, you can quickly check component clearances fit your enclosure.

 - You can use the IPC-Compliant footprint wizard in Altium Designer to 2D and 3D CAD models for your components.
 You can then export the resulting CAD models or instantly place PCB footprint into your PCB layout.